Employers and Universities: Work with us?

 • Next to each, note down why you meet it and some specific examples which show this.
 These can be from school, your part-time job or any clubs or societies you're part of.
 For example, if the job requires you to handle money, let them know about your great maths grades.

-• Include as many of these as you can in the space you have available, which will be one or two paragraphs.
-As long as it's relevant, you can use one example to illustrate two or more skills from the job description.
+• Include as many of these as you can in the space you have available, which will be two or three paragraphs.
+You should use relevant examples to illustrate two or more skills from the job description.

 The aim here is to show your interest in the job and summarise your relevant skills.
 Make sure you don’t just list what’s on your CV.
 This part of your cover letter is important because it shows specifically how your skills and experience relate to the job, whereas your CV is a general summary of your school and work history.